CYCLO: Cyclic Graph Transformer Approach to Multi-Object Relationship Modeling in Aerial Videos: The Proposed Approach

 \textbf{Cyclic Attention.} As mentioned in Section~\ref{sec:representation}, self-attention does not adequately capture \textit{directional} and \textit{historical information}.
 Therefore, we propose the cyclic attention (CA), defined as in Eqn. \eqref{eq:ca}.

-In Eqn.~\eqref{eq:ca}, $\eta$ is a shift term enabling cyclical indexing via ($\mathrm{mod}$ $T$).
-This cyclical indexing, illustrated in Fig.~\ref{fig:ring-attention}, allows for continuous sequence processing by connecting the end to the beginning, which is crucial for predicting movements in dynamic interactions where past events influence future actions (\eg a car navigating a roundabout).
-Different from the standard self-attention (Eqn.~\eqref{eq:sa}), which is permutation equivariant without positional encodings, the cyclical indexing in cyclic attention that is \textit{non-permutation equivariant}.
-This property is crucial for multi-object relationship modeling as discussed in Subsection~\ref{sec:representation}.
-Detailed explanations are included in Section~\ref{apendix:properties} of the Appendices.
+In Eqn.~\eqref{eq:ca}, $\eta$ is a shift term enabling cyclical indexing via $\mathrm{mod}$ $T$.
+The cyclical indexing, illustrated in Fig.~\ref{fig:ring-attention}, allows for continuous sequence processing by connecting the end to the beginning, which is crucial for predicting movements in dynamic interactions where past events influence future actions (\eg a car navigating a roundabout).
+Cyclical indexing differs from standard self-attention as it is a permutation equivariant without positional encodings.
+In contrast, cyclical attention is non-permutation equivariant, which depends on the original sequence order.
+This property is crucial for multi-object relationship modeling, where maintaining the chronological order of interactions is essential.
+For instance, in a surveillance scenario, the sequence of a car stopping for a pedestrian must preserve the order of events, ensuring the vehicle stops before the pedestrian appears.

-\textbf{Temporal Graph Transformer.} Our Temporal Graph Transformer refines spatial attention graphs, $\{\widehat{G}_t\}_{t=1}^{T}$, into a sequence of dynamic graphs, $\{G_t\}_{t=1}^{T}$, leveraging the temporal dynamics and spatial interactions of objects across video frames.
+\textbf{Temporal Graph Transformer.} Our Temporal Graph Transformer refines spatial attention graphs, $\{\widehat{G}_t\}_{t=1}^{T}$, into a sequence of dynamic graphs $\{\mathcal{G}_t\}_{t=1}^T$, leveraging the temporal dynamics and spatial interactions of objects across video frames.
 Our approach employs a series of cyclic attention blocks configured within multi-head attention to refine object representations by integrating features from adjacent frames.
 The core of our approach is the integration of cyclic attention into a multi-head structure, which processes the sequence of input features $\widehat{Z} = \{\widehat{Z}_t\}_{t=1}^T$, represented as in Eqn. \eqref{eq:equ_z}.

 where $\phi_{W_c}$, $\phi_{W_{q}^{i}}$, and $\phi_{W_{k}^{i}}$ denote the linear transformations.
 Each head $h_i(t)$ computes the cyclic attention, integrating information across the video to enhance the temporal relationship at each frame.
 The outputs from various heads at each frame are integrated into $Z'_t$, derived from concatenating all attention head outputs.
 These heads process features cyclically across different representation subspaces to capture the temporal evolution of relationships in the video.
 Then, $Z$ is obtained by applying layer normalization (LN) and a skip connection to the aggregated features $Z'_t$, where $Z = \text{LN}(Z' + \widehat{Z})$.
 This step ensures that $Z'_t$ is stabilized and effectively integrated with the original features $\widehat{Z}$, thus dynamically updating the scene graph and ensuring temporal coherence.